Bee stings can be a terrible thing to think about. Thankfully, for most people, they’re nothing more than a minor inconvenience.

 Another popular bee sting remedy, which might sound a bit strange, involves meat tenderizer.
 Make a mixture of one part meat tenderizer to four parts of water.
 The papain in the meat tenderizer helps to disintegrate the protein found in bee venom, thus alleviating the pain and itchiness.

 Apple Cider Vinegar

 Vinegar may also be beneficial in neutralizing the venom from a bee sting.
 There are two ways you can do this: either soak the affected area in a bowl of apple cider vinegar or apply a cloth drenched in vinegar to the site of the sting.

 Tea Tree Oil

-It might surprise some to find an ordinary household product such as toothpaste among the methods that are considered to be what’s good for bee stings.
-The theory behind using toothpaste for bee stings is that since the bee venom is acidic in nature and toothpaste is alkaline this results in the venom being neutralized by the toothpaste thus allowing the pain to subside along with the symptoms.
+It might surprise you to find an ordinary household product like toothpaste among these home remedies for bee stings.
+The theory behind using toothpaste for bee stings is that since the bee venom is acidic and toothpaste is alkaline, the toothpaste neutralizes the venom, allowing the pain to subside along with the symptoms.

-When a bee stings it releases venom into your body that leads to pain, inflammation, and itchiness.
-So a good way to combat the venom and neutralize it is mixing baking soda and water until it reaches a paste-like consistency.
+When a bee stings, it releases venom into your body that leads to pain, inflammation, and itchiness.
+A good way to combat the venom and neutralize it is by mixing baking soda and water until it reaches a paste-like consistency.

 Apply this paste in a thick layer on the site of the sting.
 Cover the paste with a loose bandage and leave it on for about 15 minutes.
 If the itchiness hasn’t gone away after 15 minutes, repeat the process a few more times.

 The gel of the aloe vera plant has a soothing effect.
 This makes it an easy at-home remedy to reduce any discomfort caused by the bee sting.